 Building Transformative Products

 The simplest way to reduce energy consumption in your digital footprint is also the most obvious one: run less hardware.
 As you might expect, this is an area where VMware excels.
-IDC estimated that from a cumulative standpoint, IT infrastructure avoidance due to VMware virtualization equates to power consumption savings of over 1.5 billion MWh and CO2 emissions avoidance of over 758 million metric tons from 2003 to 2019.3
+IDC estimated that from a cumulative standpoint, IT infrastructure efficiency due to VMware virtualization equates to energy savings of 347,968,000 MWh and carbon emissions avoidance of 1.2 billion metric tons from 2003 to 2019.***

 Boosting Service Provider Efficiency